K-12 visitors

 Our Story

 Brian and Tabbatha Lawe lost their beloved nephew, Stevie, to suicide.
-They turned their grief into action and created a family foundation to help K-12 and college students stay mentally healthy and improve SEL skills.
+That event was devastating to their extended family, to Stevie’s school, and to the broader local community.
+The Lawes turned their grief into action and created a family foundation to help K-12 and college students stay mentally healthy and improve SEL skills.
+Prevention is everything in this space.

-After interviewing hundreds of college and K-12 principals, administrators, and school counselors, they began focusing on school culture and climate.
+After interviewing hundreds of college and K-12 principals, administrators, and school counselors, the Lawes began focusing on restoring school culture and climate issues.
+Their focus became preventing repeating issues and stopping issues overwhelming the school.

 It was a big challenge; one their foundation could not handle alone.
 They got tremendous support from the Kopp Family Foundation , and the nonprofit Ave Maria Community Corporation.
 A BIG thank you to both!

 We are NOT a for-profit organization.
-We are a Public Benefits company called HopeCheck Org LLC from Ave Maria, FL.
+We are a Public Benefits Public Benefits company called HopeCheck Org LLC from Ave Maria, FL.
 Our team of 12 people run StudentCaringContacts.org.
 Our school support team is led by Michelle Atkins, our technical team is led by Cris Blanco, and our business operations team is led by Brian Lawe.
 Please use our service.
-We want to help students!
+We want to help students

 Photo of Stevie